GrelkuH/thelongdark/README.md

 You have two option for running script:
 1. Run code at Powershell ISE.

    Select and Run Appropriate Block with F8
+2. Create autosave task

-3. Save block #1 to .ps1 file and create task in TaskScheduler Library with properties below:
+   Save block #1 to .ps1 file or get autosave.ps1 from repo.

+   Create autosave taskLibrary with properties below:

    Program/script: powershell.exe

-   Add arguments (optional): -ExecutionPolicy Bypass -NonInteractive -WindowStyle Hidden -Noexit -File "C:\youpath\youfile.ps1"
+   Add arguments (optional): -ExecutionPolicy Bypass -NonInteractive -WindowStyle Hidden -Noexit -File "C:\youpath\autosave.ps1"

 Source filename can be different "sandbox" or "challenge" with number.
 You can check it from your steam save directory C:\Users\*username*\AppData\Local\Hinterland\TheLongDark\Survival\